Skip to main content

 The Spiral Duct Manufacturers Association (SPIDA)

-was formed to promote the use of round duct, spiral duct (spiral pipe), and flat oval duct by informing the public of its advantages, supporting testing and research of round duct and spiral pipe, and providing manufacturers with specialized information necessary to the efficient operation of the business of the members.
+SPIDA was formed to promote the use of round duct, spiral duct (spiral pipe), and flat oval duct by informing the public of its advantages, supporting testing and research of round duct and spiral pipe, and providing manufacturers with specialized information necessary for the efficient operation of the business of the members.

 Categories